Strange-Quark-007/Swiss-Tools/README.md

 ## 🧩 Modules

-Swiss Tools is built around a growing collection of **independent, self-contained** modules, each following consistent **architecture, state pattern, and UI design**.
+Swiss Tools offers a growing collection of **independent, self-contained** modules, each following consistent **architecture, state pattern, and UI design**.

 👉 For list of modules see [**App Modules**](/src/constants/appModules.ts).